 There are many ways to travel to us; all our sites are easily accessible by train, bus, bike, car or on foot, depending where you’re travelling from.
 As the county’s only Outstanding College, we ensure that we work closely with all major providers of the region’s train and bus routes to ensure that you are supported to get to us as inexpensively as possible.

 We have secure cycle racks at our college sites and bus stops and train stations are never far away.

 There are plenty of city and countywide buses to get you to your destination.
 Plus we have some dedicated buses to collect students travelling from more inaccessible locations.
-The college also has a subsidised travel scheme with Stagecoach South West.

 We run an Exeter College subsidised travel pass scheme.
 You could save hundreds of pounds with our travel passes.
 For example, if you travel at peak times on trains to and from Newton Abbot every day, with our College Travel Pass scheme you could make an annual saving of over £850 (based on an average daily return of £6).
-Information is sent out in June by text and email so you will find out everything you need to know about how to get to your place of study before you start college.
+Information is sent out over summer by text and email so you will find out everything you need to know about how to get to your place of study before you start college.

 This year we have also made some changes to our bursary scheme to support families further.
 This may mean you are eligible to apply for bursary support for travel to and from college, further details can be found here.

 If you are eligible for our bursary and you live more than 3 miles from Exeter College you can apply for free travel.
 Our Travel team will write to you over the summer to let you know.